juliakloiber/superrr/_posts/superrr-lab-blog/2024-03-28-Critiquing futures.md

 </p>

 <p>
     In the above example, questions arise like “Who is this town made for, and who might be excluded from it?".
 Receiving a free humanoid care robot seems to presuppose quite a number of privileges.
 Another question one could ask is, “Do dementia patients actually have a say in the development of these futures?
 Would they want to be cared for by a robot rather than a human being?
-Who has the power to decide?”
+Who has the power to decide?”.
 </p>

 <p>